THE EARLY YEARS

-In 1955, Gurudev moved into his paternal uncle’s house in Shahdara, Old Delhi.
+In 1955, Gurudev moved into his paternal uncle’s house at Shahdara in Delhi.
 Unwilling to burden his relatives, he did odd jobs like selling pens and toffees and working as a bus conductor.
-He would also volunteer for labourious household chores to repay the gratitude he owed his uncle’s family.
+He would also volunteer for laborious household chores to repay the gratitude he owed his uncle’s family.
 He would frequently carry sacks of grains weighing 15-20 kgs to the grinding mill on his back.
 Even when the burden became too much for him to bear, he would keep chanting his mantras and soldier on.

-Once while strolling in the neighbourhood, Gurudev saw an older woman trying unsuccessfully to milk her cow.
-He offered to assist her.
-He gently tapped the cow a few times, and it began to give milk.
-Gurudev then became the lady’s good luck charm, whose help she sought every time the cow needed to be milked.
-During a casual conversation, the lady asked where he was studying.
-He told her that he was new to the city and didn’t know anyone to guide him academically.
+Once while strolling in the neighbourhood, he saw an older woman trying unsuccessfully to milk her cow and offered to assist her.
+He gently tapped the cow, and it began to give milk.
+Gurudev then became the lady’s good luck charm, whose help she sought whenever the cow needed milking.
+During a casual conversation, the lady inquired about his studies.
+He explained that he was new to the city and didn’t know anyone to guide him academically.
 Therefore, he was biding his time doing little of consequence.
 When she heard this, she asked him to meet her husband for guidance.
-Her husband turned out to be the principal of PUSA Institute.
+Her husband happened to be the principal of PUSA Institute.
 And at his suggestion, Gurudev enrolled in a two-year technical course at the Bharat Sevak Samaj (BSS), a development agency set up by the Government of India.
-On completing the course in 1958, he joined the department of All India Soil and Land Use Survey in the Indian Agricultural Research Institute (IARI) at PUSA.
+On completing the course in 1958, he joined All India Soil and Land Use Survey department at the Indian Agricultural Research Institute (IARI).
 He was twenty years old when he received his first salary of 150 rupees.

-When Gurudev needed a place to stay in Delhi, he asked Nagpal ji if he could stay in the latter’s apartment in the bustling enclave of Paharganj.
-Nagpal ji shared a 120-square-feet room with his friend and landlord, Dwarkanath ji, an employee of the Central Works Department (CWD).
+When Gurudev needed a place to stay in Delhi, he asked Nagpal ji if he could stay in his apartment.
+Nagpal ji shared a 120-square-feet room in Paharganj with his friend and landlord, Dwarkanath ji, a Central Works Department (CWD) employee.
 Dwarkanath ji insisted on meeting Gurudev to gauge if he would make a suitable roommate.
-A few minutes into the eventful meeting, he felt an instant connection to the young man sitting in front of him.
+A few minutes into the eventful meeting, he instantly connected with the young man sitting in front of him.
 He recalled, “When I first started talking to Gurudev, I was very impressed.
 He was intelligent and understood everything.
-He was wonderful to talk to and I felt our temperaments were in sync”.
-When the three of them began living together, they agreed to contribute thirty rupees each to a monthly mess fund.
+He was wonderful to talk to, and I felt our temperaments were in sync”.
+When the three began living together, they agreed to contribute thirty rupees each to a monthly mess fund.

-Gurudev lived as frugally as his meagre income permitted.
+They lived as frugally as their meagre incomes allowed.
 The three friends would eat plain parathas for breakfast and lunch.
 They occasionally treated themselves to pakoras from a dhaba near their apartment.
-On most nights, however, dinner was a simple mixture of dal, yoghurt, and rice mixed with leftovers from the night before.
+However, most nights’ dinner was a simple mixture of dal, yoghurt, and rice mixed with leftovers from the night before.

 Gurudev (R) and his friends Nagpal ji (L) and Dwarkanath ji (M) shown at the Qutab Minar in Delhi

-Gurudev was an extremely generous man who didn’t think twice before extending a helping hand to people.
+Gurudev was extremely generous and did not think twice before extending a helping hand to people.
 However, people often took advantage of his kindness.
-When Dwarkanath ji pointed this out, Gurudev said, “I am aware of that.
-But when someone asks me for help, I cannot refuse them no matter what their intention maybe.”
+When Dwarkanath ji pointed this out, Gurudev said, “I am aware of that, but when someone asks for help, I cannot refuse.”

-Despite the exuberant exterior, Gurudev’s spiritual leanings were evident to his roommates, who would wake up in the middle of the night to find him meditating under a blanket.
+Despite the exuberant exterior, Gurudev’s spiritual leanings were evident to his roommates, who would wake up to find him meditating under a blanket in the middle of the night.
 Dwarkanath ji recalls other incidents that indicated Gurudev was no ordinary man.
-Since Dwarkanath ji and Nagpal ji were Shiv devotees, they would force Gurudev to accompany them on visits to a Shiv temple near their apartment.
-He would insist on waiting outside the temple while they went in to pay their respects.
-His roommates were perplexed because they knew the mantras he chanted were Shiv mantras.
+Since he and Nagpal ji were Shiv devotees, they would force Gurudev to accompany them on visits to a Shiv temple near their apartment.
+He would insist on waiting outside while they went in to pay their respects.
+This perplexed his roommates because they knew that Gurudev chanted Shiv mantras.

 Through personal experience, I discovered why Gurudev never entered temples.
 I was once overcome by a wave of spiritual over-enthusiasm and the buffoonery of dogmatism as he and I waited to board a train to Delhi at a station in Bina.
-Despite the fact that Gurudev was sitting right next to me, I decided to light a diya in his honour at a small temple under a nearby tree.
+Even though Gurudev was sitting beside me, I decided to light a diya in his honour at a small temple under a nearby tree.
 My body convulsed as I lit the flame because I had unintentionally magnetised the power of the little temple within me.
 I might have grown steeples on my head if it had been a more powerful temple!
-Gurudev most likely felt a sense of ownership over the Shiv temples and did not enter them because he did not want to magnetise their energy and disturb their energy balance.
+Gurudev most likely felt a sense of ownership over the Shiv temples and did not enter them because he did not want to disturb their energy balance.

-Despite these strange occurrences, Gurudev’s friends struggled to reconcile their fun-loving, cigarette-smoking friend with the image of a serious spiritualist.
-When Gurudev told Jain Saheb that he was destined to become a guru to many, the latter found the prospect so unfathomable, he doubled over with laughter.
+Despite these strange occurrences, Gurudev’s friends struggled to reconcile the image of their fun-loving, cigarette-smoking friend with that of a serious spiritualist.
+When Gurudev told Jain Saheb that he was destined to become a guru to many, the latter found the prospect so unfathomable that he doubled over with laughter.
 But fate progressed with its plans.
 Years later, after Gurudev became a mahaguru, Dwarkanath ji and Nagpal ji became devotees of their former friend, while Jain Saheb became one of his most powerful disciples.